-Free public transport for disadvantaged students is needed to curb the rising rate of transport poverty in Melbourne's west, a Victoria University research report has found.
+Free public transport for disadvantaged students is needed to curb the rising rate of transport poverty in Melbourne’s west, a legal report has found.

 The report Fare Go: Myki, Transport Poverty and Access to Education in Melbourne’s West, from Victoria University and the WEstjustice Sunshine Youth Office, found a large chunk of disadvantaged students in the west skip school because they cannot afford to get there.

-The joint report, launched by human rights lawyer Julian Burnside QC on 22 March, highlights the financial disadvantage, stress and anxiety for youth experiencing problems with public transport.
+The joint report, to be launched by human rights lawyer Julian Burnside QC on Tuesday, highlights the financial disadvantage, stress and anxiety for youth experiencing problems with public transport.

 It found students were deliberately missing school – and falling even further behind – because they did not have enough money to pay for public transport, afford Myki top-ups or pay fines incurred for riding without a valid travel card.